 Chapter 4: Modern identity in action

-Let’s bring these modernization strategies to life with four real-world examples of large companies that realized significant cost savings and greater business agility by adopting Okta’s cloud-based identity management.
+Let’s bring these modernization strategies to life with three real-world examples of large companies that realized significant cost savings and greater business agility by adopting Okta’s cloud-based identity management.

 Replacing disparate on-prem identity products during M&A

 Allergan is a growth pharma leader, with a high volume of mergers and acquisitions (we’re talking 13 acquisitions in a single year) and very diverse business lines.
 Previously, its many different legacy IAM products created confusion and caused the IT help desk to be inundated with password reset requests.

 The company took a measured approach to adopting modern identity before eventually connecting its entire extended ecosystem, including health management IoT devices.

 ● Step 1: Allergan first implemented Okta as a common authentication point for cloud applications, later adding Okta’s Lifecycle Management and Universal Directory solutions.

 ● Step 2: Following a major merger, the organization standardized all of its IAM onto Okta, implementing robust governance around provisioning.

 ● Step 3: Next, senior leadership decided to weed out lower priority legacy systems and rebuild IT around best-of-breed partners, with Okta as the cornerstone of that process.

 ● End state: Today, 23,000 employees, 50,000 partners, and four million doctors and patients use Okta to connect to all of Allergan’s cloud and on-prem apps and portals.
 Okta even powers secure identity for an app patients use to manage hand-held devices that help with dry eye disease.

 Saving $1M+ by moving from 6 identity platforms to 1 for vital customer and workforce identity needs